According to new research, starting babies on a Nordic-style diet may be the key to them developing healthier eating habits.

 WHAT IS THE NORDIC DIET?

-Very similar to the hugely popular (and much more well-known) Mediterranean Diet, the Nordic Diet centres around a largely plant-based diet with plenty of fatty fish and whole grains.
-Based on the cuisine in Nordic countries like Norway, Sweden, Denmark, Finland and Iceland, following the diet means cutting out processed foods and fatty meats, and turning to fish, seasonal fruits and root vegetables, legumes, nuts, whole grains and low-fat dairy.
+The Nordic Diet is very similar to the hugely popular (and more well-known) Mediterranean Diet.
+It centres around a largely plant-based diet complimented with oily fish and whole grains.
+Based on the cuisine in Nordic countries like Norway, Sweden, Denmark, Finland and Iceland, following the diet means cutting out processed foods and fatty meats, and turning to fish, seasonal fruits and vegetables, legumes, nuts, whole grains and low-fat dairy.

-The main difference between the Mediterranean Diet and the Nordic Diet is the type of oil each recommend using.
-For the Mediterranean it’s all about olive oil, while the Nordic Diet champions unrefined rapeseed oil, a.k.a. canola oil.
+The main difference between the Mediterranean Diet and the Nordic Diet is the type of fat each recommend using.
+For the Mediterranean it’s all about olive oil, while the Nordic Diet champions unrefined rapeseed oil.

 WHAT ARE THE BENEFITS OF THE NORDIC DIET?